Anonym0usWork1221/Free-Proxies/README.md

     These Proxy lists update hourly

 ## Filters
-    1. No of these given proxies are bad proxies.
+    1. None of these given proxies are bad proxies.
     2. Script test all proxies before updating
     3. Every Proxy is unique
     4. All proxies are tested on 30ms timeout